guptabittu0/tempmail-server/README.md

 ---

 Built with ❤️ using Node.js, PostgreSQL, and Express.
+**Now with Direct SMTP - No Postfix required!** 🚀